o1-labs/proof-systems/book/src/specs/kimchi.md

     pub generic_selector: Evals,
     /// evaluation of the poseidon selector polynomial pub poseidon_selector: Evals,
+    /// evaluation of the varbasemul selector polynomial pub varbasemul_selector: Evals,
 }

 /// Commitments linked to the lookup feature